Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

 Fortunately, however, the broadening and asymmetry of the $1s$ exciton does not preclude a robust determination of the much larger Zeeman splitting, which highlights the second anomalous behavior revealed by the high-field magnetooptical data: The valley Zeeman splitting of the A:$1s$ ground state exciton in hBN-encapsulated MoS$_2$ monolayers is unexpectedly small.
 As shown in Fig. 3(e) the $1s$ exciton splits linearly with field, but with a small effective g-factor of only $g_{1s} \approx -3.0$.
 In contrast, the excited $2s$, $3s$, and $4s$ Rydberg excitons all exhibit larger g-factors from $-4.4$ to $-4.9$.
 Note that an anomalously small value of $g$ for \textit{only} the $1s$ exciton state is at odds with results from monolayer WS$_2$ (Fig. 1(e)) and from monolayer WSe$_2$ \cite{StierPRL}, for which \textit{all} the $ns$ exciton states exhibited very similar Zeeman splittings with $g \approx -4$.

 Based on our measurements of multiple hBN/MoS$_2$/hBN structures, we also note that the anomalous Zeeman splitting of the $1s$ exciton does appear to depend systematically on the overall optical quality of the sample, with our highest-quality structures (samples 1 and 2) showing $g_{1s} \approx -3.0$, while lesser-quality structures that exhibit broader absorption lines and fewer $ns$ states show $g_{1s} = -3.6$ and $-3.8$ (samples 3 and 4, respectively).
 These trends, though not yet understood, are nonetheless very consistent with previously reported studies: Lower quality unprotected MoS$_2$ monolayers with broad $1s$ absorption lines exhibited $g_{1s} \sim -4$ \cite{StierNCOMM, Mitioglu}, while extremely high quality hBN-encapsulated MoS$_2$ monolayers with very narrow exciton linewidths \cite{Cadiz_PRX} exhibited a very small $g_{1s} = -1.7$.
-We tentatively suggest that the small valley splitting of the A:$1s$ exciton in hBN/MoS$_2$/hBN may also arise from the close proximity to and interaction with nearby states, possibly spin- and valley-forbidden dark excitons.
+We tentatively suggest that the small valley splitting of the A:$1s$ exciton in hBN/MoS$_2$/hBN may also result from the close proximity to and interaction with the nearby absorption feature that lies 15~meV above the exciton (\textit{e.g.}, an avoided crossing would suppress the Zeeman shift of the $\sigma^-$ branch of the bright exciton).
+Although the origin of this higher-lying state is not yet known, one possibility is that it may be related to nominally spin- and valley-forbidden ``dark'' or ``grey'' exciton states \cite{Molas, Wang_dark, Zhang, Echeverry}.
+Whereas in monolayer WSe$_2$ these dark states are known to lie far ($\sim$40~meV) below the optically-allowed exciton states due mainly to the large spin-orbit splitting of the conduction bands, in monolayer MoS$_2$ the conduction band spin-orbit splitting is thought to be much smaller and of opposite sign, such that dark/grey states may actually lie slightly \textit{above} the bright states \cite{Echeverry}.